Fort St. James National Historic Site

 Hudson’s Bay Cemetery

-A few hundred yards past the church is the graveyard where headstones can be seen written in the Carrier syllabics developed by Father Morice.
+A few hundred yards past the church is the graveyard where headstones can be seen written in the Carrier syllabics developed by Father Morice, a “person of national historic significance”.
 Visitors are reminded that this graveyard is consecrated ground, still in use, and to please conduct themselves respectfully.

 Russ Baker Memorial

 Aviation history buffs head to the Russ Baker Memorial, which was erected in honor of Frank Russell “Russ” Baker.
 He was one of the first bush pilots in the Fort St. James area in the 1930’s.
 After World War II Russ Baker started Central BC Airways for $25, which became Pacific Western Airlines, which later became known as Canadian Airlines International Ltd.